- The Marvelous Mrs. Maisel season 3 will premiere on Amazon Prime Video on Friday.

-When will The Marvelous Mrs. Maisel season 3 premiere?
+When will season 3 premiere?

-(The good news: Season 3 likely won't be the last for The Marvelous Mrs. Maisel, as show creator Amy Sherman-Palladino previously told The Hollywood Reporter that she had four to five total seasons planned out ... and, of course, the show is extremely popular.)
+Eight, according to TVLine.
+While season 2 featured 10 episodes, the show is returning to its slightly shorter episode format for the third season.
+The good news: Season 3 likely won't be the last for The Marvelous Mrs. Maisel, as show creator Amy Sherman-Palladino previously told The Hollywood Reporter that she has four to five total seasons planned out (and, of course, the show is extremely popular).

 Are there any Mrs. Maisel season 3 spoilers yet?

-This tour will largely be the subject of season 3, and it's likely to completely upend Midge's life — from her relationship with season 2 love interest Benjamin (Zachary Levi) to her family dynamic at home — and take her and Susie as far as Miami, as is revealed in a new exclusive photo from People.
+This tour will largely be the subject of season 3, and it's likely to completely upend Midge's life — from her relationship with season 2 love interest Benjamin (Zachary Levi) to her family dynamic at home — and take her and Susie as far as Miami, as was revealed in an exclusive photo from People.